- 1 Wildlife friendly ways to kill slugs and snails

 My Nemaslug treatment was only applied at the weekend, I will post an update to let you know how I get on, with details of how many slugs and snails have been eating my plants over the remainder of the summer!
 Update: To see my Tomato Trial Report in full with details of how much slug and snail damage occurred during this trial, please click here.

 I used nematodes during my Tomato Trial.
-To read my Trial of New Tomato Varieties in full, please click here.
+To see all my Tomato Trials, please click here.

 Calendar of Specialist Plant Fairs, Festivals, Sales, Seeds and Plants Swaps